banjo/reader/README.md

 -   [ ] CleanFeedWithItems currently can return items or content as items, should be consistent and type safe in future.
 -   [x] Do not need worker url in packages that do not use it
 -   [x] API Urls should be in a separate file
--   [ ] Replace ky with something else where headers work
+-   [x] Replace ky with something else where headers work
 -   [x] Add env example file
 -   [ ] Fix why ESM does not work with TSUP in a library?
 -   [x] Fix docker cleanup job
--   [ ] Fix dockerbuild using turbo
+-   [x] Fix dockerbuild using turbo
 -   [ ] Change to postgresql
 -   [ ] Add logging (axiom?)
+-   [ ] Do not use api for worker in api, use worker directly
+-   [ ] Add request id to logging

 ## Build specific app